California Legislative Jewish Caucus

 The CLJC employs staff paid through the State Assembly but is not a separate legal entity and has no independent budget or bank account.
 Its “budget” accomplishments (e.g. $80 million/year for 2024-25) are state funding allocations it successfully advocates for in the annual California Budget Act.
+The CLJC works in partnership with Jewish Public Affairs Committee of California (JPAC) and has also collaborated with organizations such as the Anti‑Defamation League, the American Jewish Committee, the Simon Wiesenthal Center, and other Jewish and civil‑rights groups.

-The CLJC successfully advocated for the incorporation of the IHRA definition of antisemitism in California's K-12 Ethnic Studies Model Curriculum (ESMC).
+The CLJC successfully advocated for the incorporation of the IHRA definition of antisemitism in California's K-12 Ethnic Studies Model Curriculum (ESMC), and for the inclusion of what it called “guardrails” in the ethnic studies legislation to “provide clear direction to local school districts and the California Department of Education that anti‑Jewish and anti‑Israel content cannot be included in the teaching of ethnic studies.”

 Since 2021, the CLJC's legislative efforts related to Jewish institutional interests and Israel have intensified alongside broader Tikkun Olam themed social-justice programs.
 The CLJC has been criticized for misleading, unethical, and undemocratic legislation, mostly in support of Israel.